 Our Surveys of Customers

-Our Ratings Tables will help you choose companies that can offer advice and perform the work.
-We asked area consumers (primarily Checkbook and Consumer Reports subscribers) to rate tree care services they had used.
-We report ratings for companies that received 10 or more customer reviews.
+Our ratings of area tree care services will help you choose companies that can offer advice and perform the work.
+We regularly survey Checkbook and Consumer Reports subscribers, plus other randomly selected individuals, and ask them to rate tree care services they have used.
+For companies that received 10 or more ratings, our Ratings Tables show the results of those surveys.
 Click here for more information on our customer surveys and other research methods.